LLNL/blt/docs/tutorial/setup_blt.rst

 **Copy BLT into a subdirectory in your repository**

-This example will clone BLT into your repository and remove the unneeded git files from the clone.
+This example will clone a copy of BLT into your repository and remove the unneeded git files from the clone.
 It then commits and pushes the changes to your repository.